tituslabumn/Pan-Cancer-Gene-Reports/README.md

 4. PCGR will create an output directory with sub directories for each GOI querried
     - When finished PCGR will output the PDF report into its respective output directory

-If initialization fails to execute to completion use the following instuctons to run PCGR with the latest initialized workspace provided in this repository
+If initialization fails to execute to completion use the following instuctons to run PCGR with the latest initialized workspace provided in this repository:

 ### Running additional queries without re-initializing